openppg/x4-controller/README.md

 - `Adafruit GFX Library`
 - `AceButton`

-#### Configure for the OLED Screen

-1. Open up the file named "Adafruit_SSD1306.h" by going to `/Users/USERNAME/Documents/Arduino/libraries/Adafruit_SSD1306/` in your favorite text/code editor
-2. Uncomment line 73 where it says `#define SSD1306_128_64`
-3. Comment out the line below so it says `//   #define SSD1306_128_32`
-4. Save and close the file

 ### Flash the OpenPPG Code

 1. First make sure the code compiles by hitting the check button in the top right name "Verify"